Category: Literacy

 Well, we storytellers know better, and we have survived an entire movement of Back to the Basics and Almighty State Testing.
 What the left brain-ers don’t realize is there is another entire level of education far more basic to being human than the 3 R’s will ever be.

 The most basic things about being human come from the right side of the brain, not the left.
 Chief among them is the ability to make ethical decisions.
-I am not talking about Read more »
+I am not talking about Read the rest of this entry »

 Grandaddy Junebug – Mitch Capel – Poetry and Storytelling